-Stock-Based Plans - The 2007 Employee Stock Incentive Plan (the "2007 Plan), under which 500,000 shares could be granted, was adopted by the Board of Directors in April 2007, and approved by the shareholders in May 2007.
+Stock-Based Plans -The 2007 Employee Stock Incentive Plan (the "2007 Plan), under which 500,000 shares could be granted, was adopted by the Board of Directors in April 2007, and approved by the shareholders in May 2007.
 The 1998 Employee Stock Option Plan (the "1998 Plan"), under which 50,000 shares could be granted, was adopted by the Board of Directors in January 1998, and approved by shareholders in March 1998.
 The number of shares available for options under the 1998 Plan has since been increased to 500,000 shares through authorization by the Board of Directors and approval of shareholders.
 The 1998 Plan expired in January 2008.
 The Non-Employee Directors Stock Option Plan was approved by the shareholders in 1996 for issuance of up to 100,000 shares of Common Stock to directors.
-In July 2005, the Board of Directors authorized, and shareholders approved, an increase in the number of shares available for options under the Non-Employee Directors Stock Option Plan to 200,000 shares.
-In the second quarter of fiscal 2009, the Company's shareholders approved an amendment to our 2007 Employee Stock Incentive Plan and our Non-Employee Directors Stock Option Plan to authorize an additional 900,000 and 150,000 shares, respectively.
+In July 2005, the Board of Directors Stock Option Plan to 200,000 shares.
+In the second quarter of fiscal 2009, the Company's shareholders approved an amendment to our 2007 Employee Stock Incentive Plan and our Non-Employee Directors Stock Option Plan to authorize an additional 900,000 shares, respectively.

 Stock options issued under the terms of the plans have, or will have, an exercise price equal to or greater than the fair market value of the Common Stock at the date of the option grant and expire no later than 10 years from the date of grant, with the most recent grant expiring in 2022.
-Options issued by the Company vest overl to 4 years.
+Options issued by the Company vest over 1 to 4 years.
 The Company may also grant restricted stock awards under the 2007 Plan.

-As of September 30, 2012 and 2011, the unamortized expense related to restricted shares was\$0.8 million and \$0.8 million and it is expected to be recognized over two and three years, respectively.
+As of September 30, 2012 and 2011, the unamortized expense related to restricted shares was \$0.8 million and \$0.8 million and it is expected to be recognized over two and three years, respectively.